⚠️ Trigger Warning:

 She didn’t write like a reporter; she wrote like a surgeon, slicing fat from flesh until only truth flowed like blood.
 Clara Morales was thirty-two, Cuban American, sharp-eyed, and stubborn.
 Miami knew her voice from the Herald’s crime column.
 She had the kind of byline that made both police officers and criminals grit their teeth.
 She was the only one who saw it - the petal that appeared with Victor.
 An orchid petal was found near a financier's drowned body last spring, like the one the police had dismissed as a coincidence in a strangling two years prior.

 Clara had left the orchid petal detail out of the article on purpose.
-Photographs were pinned to the wall side by side, like a forensic flower garden.
+Photographs were pinned on the wall, side by side, like a forensic flower garden.
 Her corkboard was littered with them, red string binding one to the next in a constellation of death.
 Each pin she pressed into the board was a reminder of her personal desperation, a fear of irrelevance gnawing at her bones.
 Every photograph bore silent echoes of her own family's history, of the stories left buried in unmarked graves.
 Her eyes lingered not just with professional tenacity, but with the ghosts of her past failures.
 They whispered of another chance for Clara to prove herself before the consuming darkness of her own inadequacies caught up with her.

 Tiffany was also on a hunt of her own.
 She had discovered her at first in whispers of a radio interview; Clara’s voice was low and steady.